 Bundle & Save

 Our analysis found that car insurance costs $123 less annually, on average, for married drivers than for single drivers.
 Rates go down when you get married because insurers consider married couples more financially stable and risk-averse than unmarried drivers.
-We found that Progressive reduced rates the most for married couples, but State Farm offered the cheapest rates overall.
+Progressive reduced rates the most for married couples, but State Farm offered the cheapest rates overall.

 For most couples, it is cheaper to combine your car insurance into one joint policy when you're married.
 If one spouse has an expensive car, a poor credit score or marks on their driving record, rates on a joint insurance policy will likely be higher, but not nearly as high as if this spouse took out their own individual policy.
 And no matter what cars you drive or your respective credit scores and driving histories, insurers often offer a multi-car discount to policyholders who insure two cars under one policy.

 We recommend that newlywed couples shop around for car insurance to get their best rates.
 If one spouse's driving record, credit score or car price differs significantly from the other's, we suggest getting quotes for both separate and joint policies to make sure your total costs are as low as possible.

 - What companies offer the cheapest rates to married couples?

 - How does marital status affect car insurance in different states?

 - Auto insurance discounts for married couples